alt-research/mach-avs-operator-setup/doc/build-from-source.md

 ##### Prepare

-1. mach-operator-verifier: `op-mach` can be found in the `mach` repo.

-2. mach-operator-node: `mach-operator` can be found in the `mach-avs` repo.
+1. mach-operator-node: `mach-operator` can be found in the `mach-avs` repo.

 ##### Run